But how do you make that change? Switching platforms can be disruptive, so it's important to get things right the first

 - Other resources/platforms: Are there any that should be moved to a newer size/version?
 Any current platforms near end-of-life?

 - Efficiency: Can efficiency be increased?
 Perhaps some servers can be shut down after-hours to save cost.
 Reserved instances (when you commit to a defined level of usage) can give major cost savings, in exchange for locking in a year-long contract for a certain server.

 We invite you to take these best practices with you as you build your cloud migration strategy.
 As always, a technology partner you trust can help plan, execute and maintain your new cloud environment.
 Loffler would love to be your trusted partner on the next phase of your business technology.

 Jon is a Network Engineer in the IT Services Group at Loffler.
-He has worked in IT for 21 years, focusing on server configuration and network security.
+He has worked in IT for over 20 years, focusing on server configuration and network security.
 Lately, his focus has been helping clients move to Microsoft’s Azure cloud.
 In his free time, Jon collects far too many musical instruments and tries to find time to play them all.